Salesforce

 How do I edit cohort rules or user group access for an existing Patient Cohort?

 Patient Cohorts currently cannot be modified after they are created.
-If cohort criteria or User Groups need to be changed, delete the Patient Cohort and recreate it with the updated criteria and/or User Groups.
+If cohort criteria or User Groups need to be changed, create a new Patient Cohort with the updated details and delete the outdated one.

 How is the Patient Cohort feature different from the VIP Chart feature?

-The Patient Cohort feature restricts access to specific User Groups that are designated by an Admin Level User in the practice.
-The VIP Chart feature restricts access across all users in the practice besides the Provider assigned in practice.
+The Patient Cohort feature limits access based on User Groups defined by an Admin Level User, while the VIP Chart feature restricts access for all users except the Provider assigned in practice.

 What happens if I am using both the Patient Cohort feature and the VIP Chart feature?